Introduction to Other Current Assets

 The advantages are as follows:

-- It helps the management to keep a track of the small amount of advances that are being made available to the employees or the suppliers.
+- It helps the management keep track of the small number of advances being made available to the employees or suppliers.

-- It is anyways a part of current assets and thus possess a high level of liquidity too.
+- It is a part of current assets and thus possesses a high level of liquidity too.

 Disadvantages